-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Karoo Primary School are timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Lucas Primary School are timely and appropriate in the circumstances.

-We encourage students to speak to their own teacher or Year level leader.
-However, students are welcome to discuss their concerns with any trusted member of staff including other teachers, wellbeing group facilitators and wellbeing staff.
+We encourage students to speak to their class teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including the Principal, Assistant Principal, teachers, Wellbeing coordinator and learning support staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Karoo Primary School should contact the Wellbeing Leader and/or Assistant

-Principal, and/or Principal, by phone on 9759 6222 or by email at karoo.ps@education.vic.gov.au.
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Lucas Primary School should contact the Principal (Sue Sawyer) or Assistant Principal (Danielle Lee) by phone on 5338 5000 or via the school email Lucas.PS@education.vic.gov.au